New in Hamburg

 Contact point for information on the topic "New in Hamburg"

 You may contact the Hamburg Welcome Center (HWC) service advisors by telephone or e-mail prior to or upon your arrival in Hamburg if you need any information on the topic “New in Hamburg”.
 The HWC offers various free services for domestic and international newcomers to Hamburg.
 After making an appointment by e-mail or by phone, you can get information about living in Hamburg and Hamburg as a study and research location in addition to personal counseling.
 The HWC can initially issue your residence permit and initially register your residence.
 The service is free of charge.

 To avoid long online searching, please check out the following sites for information on the City of Hamburg and for a list of event highlights in Hamburg:

 Getting around in Hamburg

-If you live in Hamburg or in the Hamburg area, you are better off if you avoid the roads and take the U-Bahn, S-Bahn, AKN, rapid transit or regional rail lines for fast, direct rail connections within the Hamburg region, all leading into the city center.
+If you live in Hamburg or the Hamburg area, you are better off avoiding the roads and taking the U-Bahn, S-Bahn, AKN, rapid transit or regional rail lines.
+These offer reliable, quick, and direct rail connections within the Hamburg region, all leading into the city center.

 Hamburg Public Transport AssociationGmbH (HVV): If you are enrolled as a PhD candidate at Universität Hamburg you will receive a HVV Semesterticket.
 The price of the semester ticket is included in your semester fees.
 With this ticket you can travel the entire HVV area.

 StadtRAD Hamburg (City Bike Hamburg): There are about 2600 city bikes in Hamburg.
 You can find them at almost every U- and S-Bahn station, as well as near sights and university buildings.
 You can register online or via StadtRAD Hamburg-App.